jundalisay/superb/content/en/social/economics/principles/effort-theory-of-value.md

 ---
 title: "The Effort Theory of Value"
-heading: "The alternative to arbitrary marginal pricing"
+heading: "The Alternative to Arbitrary Narginal Pricing"
 # date: 2020-04-18
 date: 2015-10-30
 image: "/graphics/jfk.jpg"